 What is the time commitment for completing graduate certificate programs online?

 It takes 8 weeks to complete each online graduate course.
 A certificate can be earned in 24 weeks, after the completion of three courses.
 All coursework must be completed in the sequence in which it is offered.
-You should plan to spend 6-8 hours per week on online coursework, including reading assignments, research and writing projects, and online discussions.
+You should plan to spend 3-4 hours per credit per week on online coursework, including reading assignments, research and writing projects, and online discussions.

 Can I complete a graduate certificate course faster or slower than the eight weeks?